What is your approach to tinnitus treatment?

 Taking the first step

 The first and most important step to tinnitus relief is finding the right audiologist.
 Your doctor needs extensive training in tinnitus treatment and vast experience working with tinnitus patients.
-Without specialized training and real-world experience, a practitioner has no chance of providing their patient with a successful outcome.
-Our audiologists regularly review patient cases together to maximize patient outcomes.
+Without specialized training and real-world experience, a practitioner will not be able to provide their patient with a successful outcome.
+Our audiologists are tinnitus experts and regularly review patient cases together to maximize patient outcomes.
 They also have the experience of helping hundreds of patients achieve relief from their tinnitus symptoms each year.

 The most effective approach to stop the vicious cycle of tinnitus is Tinnitus Retraining Therapy or TRT.
 The overall approach of TRT is often misunderstood – even by many medical professionals.
 When customized and implemented properly to an individual’s needs, it is a highly successful tinnitus treatment.